Phonics & Reading

 At Orchard, we strive to ensure that all children become successful, fluent readers by the end of Key Stage One.

-We believe this is achievable through a combination of high quality, systematic, discrete, interactive and multi-sensory phonics teaching combined with a whole school language approach that promotes a ‘Reading for Pleasure’ culture.
+We believe this is achievable through a combination of high quality, discrete, interactive and multi-sensory systematic, phonics teaching combined with a whole school language approach that promotes a ‘Reading for Pleasure’ culture.

 Each class has a daily Reading for Pleasure session – pupils may read their own book either from home or from our reading scheme, hear the class story/novel or share a book chosen by the teacher linked to their learning.